wiedld/reactive-rover/client/README.md

 * deactivated robots become additional hazards.

 * when moving, if a robot encounters a hazard -- then it moves back to the last position without a hazard.
 If the hazard is not on the end goal (location coordinates), then the robot may keep trying to find a path.
+(This means that it will wander over more of the world.)

 * kept the classes Robot and World intact (original coding challenge), with only two minor changes.